 Accounts receivable are typically not collateralized.
 The Company performs ongoing credit evaluations of its customers and maintains reserves for potential credit losses.
 Accounts receivable are deemed past due in accordance with the contractual terms of the agreement.
 Accounts are charged against the allowance for doubtful accounts once collection efforts are unsuccessful.
 Historically, such losses have been within management's expectations.
-The Company's allowance for doubtful accounts was approximately \$20,000 at both March 31, 2007 and June 30, 2006.
-For the three months ended March 31, 2007, the Company had one customer that represented approximately 11% of revenue.
-The Company had no customers that represented greater than 10% of revenue for the nine months ended March 31, 2007.
-For the three months ended March 31, 2006, the Company had three customers that represented approximately 54% of revenue.
-For the nine months ended March 31, 2006, the Company had four customers that represented approximately 43% of revenue.
-At March 31, 2007 and June 30, 2006, the Company had three and two customers that represented approximately 68% and 44% of accounts receivable, respectively.
+The Company's allowance for doubtful accounts was approximately \$20,000 at both September 30, 2007 and June 30, 2007.
+For the three months ended September 30, 2007 and 2006, the Company had one and four customers that represented approximately 17% and 43% of revenue, respectively.
+At September 30, 2007 and June 30, 2007, the Company had two and three customers that represented approximately 48% and 61% of accounts receivable, respectively.